Nitanshu715/Cloud-Development/Experiment-2/README.md

 ## ✅ Result

-The Amazon EC2 instance was successfully **launched, configured, accessed, and inspected**.
-The experiment provided a practical introduction to cloud-based virtual machines and basic Linux system administration on AWS.
+The EC2 instance was successfully **created, configured, accessed, and inspected**.
+The experiment demonstrated the fundamental workflow of provisioning and working with a cloud-based Linux virtual machine using Amazon EC2.

 ---